Excel Merge and Center (Table of Contents)

 In Merge Across, a text comes to one side of the selected cells or row.

 Select all cells covered in the box.
 Select Merge Across from a drop-down list of Merge & Center.
-Once we click on it, we will get the complete selected multiple rows merged with numbers entered from row 2 to 6 as below.
+Once we click on it, we will get the complete selected multiple rows merged with numbers entered from rows 2 to 6 as below.

-If we need to unmerge the merged cells, then select the Unmerge Cells options from the drop-down, as shown below.
+If we need to unmerge the merged cells, select the Unmerge Cells options from the drop-down, as shown below.

 Merge and Center in Excel – Example #3